 These two pathways compound each other.
 Reduced GABA-A-mediated inhibition means cortisol rises more freely during sleep.
 Reduced serotonergic regulation means the brain is less able to manage the arousal that cortisol produces.
 The result is a dual vulnerability — both the cortisol rise and the arousal response to it are amplified.

-A 2024 review of neuroendocrine mechanisms during the menopause transition identified four disrupted neurotransmitter and neurosteroid pathways: GABA, serotonin, allopregnanolone, and kisspeptin (Fidecicchi et al., 2024).
-Sleep disorder prevalence ranges from 16% to 47% during the perimenopausal phase and increases to 35% to 60% in menopause (Troia et al., 2025).
+A 2024 review of neuroendocrine mechanisms during the menopause transition identified multiple disrupted neurotransmitter and neurosteroid pathways, including GABA, serotonin, dopamine, allopregnanolone, kisspeptin, and neurokinin B (Fidecicchi et al., 2024).
+Sleep disorder prevalence ranges from 16% to 47% during the perimenopausal phase and increases to 35% to 60% in menopause (Troìa et al., 2025).

 For a deeper look at how the allopregnanolone-GABA-A mechanism affects sleep architecture in the menopause transition, see Hormonal Women Sleep Disruption.